About the DC BID Council

 About DC BIDs

 In 1996, the DC City Council passed enabling legislation for business improvement districts (BIDs) and since then, ten BIDs have been created in DC, and additional BIDs are being formed.
 The BIDs contribute to the city in many ways.
 The most visible is the cleaning and safety staff that BIDs provide.
 They also contribute in many other significant but less visible ways.
 BIDs work closely with existing businesses to help them grow and thrive, and recruit new stores and restaurants to their areas.
 BIDs market their areas, organize community building events, provide homeless outreach services, and activate and beautify public space.
-Learn more about individual BIDs by visiting their websites.
+Download a copy of the 2016 DC BID Profiles report here.

 For more information about the legacy and impact of DC's Business Improvement Districts: Download our latest publication: 20 Years of Urban Transformation, A Retrospective of DC BIDs or watch our video about the legacy of DC BIDs.